 Professor Helen Margetts from the Oxford Internet Institute told Sky News that this type of targeted advertising may be overstepping the line.

 “It is totally non-transparent… If a party has a billboard or a party political broadcast on television everybody sees it and they know what they’re saying to people and they can assess that accordingly.
 But on a social media platform it’s a secret world that’s unique to a small group of people and we just don’t know what those advertisements are saying or how they are targeting people or about their accuracy.
 And I think that’s what’s different and that’s what’s worrying.”

 Politics, by its very nature, should be out in the open.
 It’s about public debates, freedom of expression, standing up for what you believe in.
 It’s not supposed to be about tailored messaging, data capture and weighing up the cost of conversions.
 But this is the world we’re living in.
 Users need to start being more savvy.
 And governments need to start making political parties more accountable for the ways they target us.
 And in the meantime, the social media giants will continue to rake in the profits.

 Wondering which political ad campaigns are targeting you on social media?
 Download the Chrome extension Who Targets Me.

 WHO ARE VKN DIGITAL?

 Christian Taylor is a writer and digital marketer and a member of the VKN Digital team.
 VKN Digital is a digital marketing agency in Hertfordshire, UK.
 We aim to help SMEs overcome marketing hurdles and create compelling digital content that drives results.
 Need help creating and launching a native advertising campaign?
 How about assistance with SEO or social media?
-Please contact us for a free Skype consultation.Tags: data capture, political advertising, social advertising, social media, social media advertising
+Please contact us for a free Skype consultation.Tags: political advertising, social advertising, social media, social media advertising